Screw Conveyors for Conveying EAF Dust at Cleveland Cliffs

 General Description

-Cleveland-Cliffs operates one of the largest steel mills in the world near East Chicago, IN.
-After years of use, the screw conveyors used to gather and transport EAF dust beneath their baghouses needed replacement.
-Due to space constraints, the screw conveyors utilized a special housing design that provided access for maintenance.
-Cleveland-Cliffs had an upcoming scheduled shutdown and needed very quick delivery.
-With over 50 years of experience and unlimited engineering and manufacturing capabilities, KWS provided a timely solution for the plant’s needs.
+After years of service, the screw conveyors used to gather and transport blast furnace dust beneath the baghouses required replacement.
+Due to tight space constraints, the conveyors were originally designed with a special housing configuration to allow access for maintenance.
+With an upcoming scheduled shutdown, Cleveland-Cliffs needed fast delivery and reliable engineering support.
+Leveraging over 50 years of experience, KWS provided a timely, high-quality solution that met every operational and installation requirement.

 Design Parameters

-- Product Type: EAF Dust
+- Product Type: Blast Furnace Dust

 - Material Density: 90 to 110 Lbs. per Cubic Foot